Candy Bar Cake

 If you are what you eat, I'm Candy Bar Cake.

-I've had this blog for a month and in that time 10 extra pounds have taken up residency on my booty.
+I've had this blog for 2 years and in that time 10 extra pounds have taken up residency on my booty.
 That's right, 10 pounds, entirely made up of flour, butter and sugar.
 I wouldn't be complaining if winter were coming; I'd simply have an extra layer to stay warm.
 But summer is coming... so not ideal.
 I lack all self control when it comes to sweets so I should have seen this coming.
 I see chocolate cake, I eat chocolate cake.
 Life is short and denial is a river in Egypt.

 You know you've hit rock bottom when you're waking up in the middle of the night, hiding behind the refrigerator door, stuffing cake in your mouth with your fingers, oh so blissful, praying no one walks in on you... cause then you'd have to share.
 I can share a lot of things, the remote, blankets, even my dinner.
 But dessert?
 Nope.
 Every single luscious bite is mine.
 Shameful?
 Yes.
 Time for an intervention?
 Probably.
 But let me finish this cake first.
 And don't ask for a bite, cause that would mean we can't be friends.